hzeller/timg/README.md

 to display the character ▀ (U+2580, 'Upper Half Block').
 If not, it doesn't show anything or it is garbage.

-Tested terminals: `konsole` and `gnome-terminal` look good, recent xterms also seem to work (albeit with less color richness).
-Linux console seems to be limited in colors and the block character.
+Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` >= 3.6.2 look good,
+recent xterms also seem to work (albeit with less color richness).
+Linux console seems to be limited in colors and does not show the block character - if you know how to enable the unicode character or full color there, please let me know.